moderndatacompany/dataos.info/docs/resources/stacks/flare/creating_flare_jobs.md

 This is an **optional** step.
 By default, you can always run your Flare workflow

-s in `public` workspace, but if you wanna create a new workspace for some specific workflows, execute the below command.
+s in `public` workspace, but if you want to create a new workspace for some specific workflows, execute the below command.

 ```shell
 dataos-ctl workspace create -n <name of your workspace>